ExpediaGroup/react-event-tracking/markdown/TrackingContext.md

 `TrackingContext` provides acccess to the current value of the context defined by a `TrackingProvider`.
-Use of `TrackingProvider` and `TrackingContext` enables an application to progressively build the fields and options and then trigger events at the lowest level.
+Use of `TrackingProvider` and `TrackingContext` enables an application to progressively build the analytics and options and then trigger events at the lowest level.

 ## Base Usage

 Structuring a component to use `TrackingContext` will provide access to the `trigger` method to trigger events.
 Use one of the two methods shown below to configure the context for a React component.
 Once configured as shown, the component can then access the `trigger` method via `this.context.trigger`.

-If the babel configuration for the application includes support for [public class fields syntax](https://babeljs.io/docs/plugins/transform-class-properties/) and the application is using **react ^16.6.0**, use a *static* class field to initialize the `contextType`:
+If the babel configuration for the application includes support for [public class analytics syntax](https://babeljs.io/docs/plugins/transform-class-properties/) and the application is using **react ^16.6.0**, use a *static* class field to initialize the `contextType`:

 ```jsx
 import React, {Component} from 'react';